dcassiani/xteam/README.md

 The application accepts HTTP requests to WILDFLY_SERVER_URL/api/recent_purchases/{username} and respond with a list of recently purchased products, and the names of other users who recently purchased them.

-This system was built for use on JBoss Wildfly-8.1.0.CR1 running on Java jdk1.8.0_60 for Windows 8.1 64b.
+This system was built and documented for use on JBoss Wildfly-8.1.0.CR1 running on Java jdk1.8.0_60 for Windows 8.1 64b.

 It was compiled with Apache Maven 3.2.5 and Java 1.6.0_29 on Windows 8.1 64b.

 [REQUIREMENTS & INSTALATION]

-- Server with installed JBoss Wildfly-8.1.0.CR1 at your own WILDFLY_PATH, running on Java jdk1.8.0_60.
+- Requires server with installed JBoss Wildfly-8.1.0.CR1 at your desired WILDFLY_PATH, running on Java jdk1.8.0_60.

-- The provided WAR file deployed under the path:
+- The provided WAR file (exam-1.0.war) must be deployed under the path:
 WILDFLY_PATH\standalone\deployments

 - The server must have visibility to perform HTTP GET operations to Consume the API "daw-purchases", started and installed according to this reference: